Maxwells-Angel/Maxwells-Angel.github.io/index.md

 I'm a cognitive market-researcher turned AI researcher/engineer.

-I just finished my summer batch at the [Recurse Center](https://www.recurse.com/), a self-directed coding retreat, where I’ve been focusing on deep learning and mechanistic interpretability.

-Outside of programming, I tend towards hobby maximalism.
-I'm an ardent fan of almost anything competitive and adrenaline-inducing, (running, cycling, jiu-jitsu, surfing, skiing), arts and crafts related (sewing, drawing, embroidery, writing), and traditionally nerdy or geeky (DnD, chess, boardgames, bird-watching).
-Generally, if it’s novel, weird, strange, and/or cool, I am a fan.
+In the summer of 2024, I completed a 3-month batch at the [Recurse Center](https://www.recurse.com/), a self-directed coding retreat, where I focused on developing research-level AI expertise.
+During my first 8 weeks at Recurse, I completed ARENA, an intensive program on AI fundamentals and interpretability methods.
+This enabled me to conduct original research investigating how Sparse AutoEncoders (SAEs) can selectively remove information from large language models—addressing a critical AI safety challenge.
+After Recurse, I was selected for Neel Nanda's competitive MATS training phase, where I worked on interpreting mechanisms of refusal in LLMs.
+I also spent some of my retreat working on a desktop app to visualize personal time data and fine-tuning an LLM to sound like me.